maringa780/ClusToRa/README.md

 `ClusToRa` can be installed either as a standalone application (pre-compiled standalone if you do not have access to MATLAB license) or

 ## Running ClusToRa
+`ClusToRa` has three main components — **Analysis**, **Plotting**, and **Differential** — each accessible through its own tab within the app.
+A file containing only cell XY coordinates and cell types is sufficient to use the first two components.
+The Differential module additionally requires an expression matrix. \

+💡**Tip:** Hover your cursor over any section of the app to view helpful information describing that part of the interface and its functionality.

+Below, we use data from Tzouanas et al. (2026) (download compressed file in this repository), as analyzed in our cited work, to demonstrate how to navigate and use ClusToRa.

 ### • ClusToRa Analysis
 <details>

    <img width="600" height="299" alt="image" src="https://github.com/user-attachments/assets/414cfdaf-4c8e-484f-a7fc-14277630524b" />
    <br>
 1. **Open the Add-On Explorer**